/images/resources/code-examples/code-examples-kotlin.jpg

 .build()

-Finally the OAuth filter calls the jose4j processToClaims method, and for valid tokens this results in a claims object being returned, which is then attached to the request object so that it can be used in API routes:
+Finally, the OAuth filter calls the jose4j processToClaims method, and for valid tokens this results in a claims object being returned.
+This is then attached to the request object:

 kotlin